-Cabbage webworms are a frequent pest of Broccoli and cabbage, especially in the late summer and fall.
+Cabbage Webworms are a frequent pest of Broccoli in the late summer and fall.

-Larvae are little (less than 0.5 inches long before pupating), tan-colored, and have brown longitudinal stripes that run the length of their bodies.
+These worms are tanned or green and have brown longitudinal stripes that run the length of their bodies.

-- Several organically approved sprays, such as Neem Oil, bT, and even soapy water, can combat cabbage worms.
+- Several organically approved sprays, such as neem oil, Bt, and soapy water, can combat Cabbage Worms.

-- In addition, when using a spray, make sure to treat the undersides of your leaves, which are where eggs and worms hide.
+- Ensure to treat the undersides of your leaves where eggs and worms hide.

-Similarly, these worms acquire their name because they eat the stems of young plants, which causes them to cut them down.
+Additionally, these worms acquire their name because they eat the stems of young Broccoli, which causes them to fall.